Caeté people: Origin

 The Tupi people were a large group of indigenous people who populated Brazil's coast, and they were among the first natives that the Portuguese encountered when they arrived in South America.
 The Tupi were divided into several tribes such as the: Tupiniquim, Tupinambá, Potiguara, Tabajara, Temiminó, Tamoio, and Caeté.
 This tribe was estimated to contain approximately 300–2,000 people in the early 1500s, but their population eventually diminished greatly due to European diseases and slavery once the Portuguese began to settle in Brazil.
 The many different tribes of the Tupi people, including the Caetés, were constantly at war with each other as the Tupi were not a unified people, despite the fact that they were related linguistically.
 The Tupi would often attempt to capture their enemies with the intention of using them later in cannibalistic rituals.
 The Caeté had a reputation for being particularly violent in their battles, but they were also skilled in agriculture as they grew a variety of crops such as corn, peanuts, tobacco, squash, cotton, and much more.

-Enslavement
+Colonial History

+During the 16th Century, the Caeté tribe inhabited the Brazilian coast from the mouth of the São Francisco River to the island of Itamaracá, by the River Paraíba, in an area limited, in the north, by the land of the Potiguaras and, in the south, by Tupinambás.
+The portuguese would arrive in Brazil in 1500, and would ally the Caeté's traditional enemy the Tupinambás.
+The arrival of the Portuguese brought many hardships upon the Caetés, as well as the other tribes in the region, as they were now exposed to many of the European illnesses that the Portuguese brought with them, such as smallpox.
+In addition to being exposed to foreign diseases, the Portuguese began to enslave the indigenous people in large quantities.
+Those who were not enslaved were either killed or required to assimilate into European culture.
+Out of the Tupi tribes that were enslaved, the Caeté tribe along with the Tamoio tribe were known to resist in a violent manner.

+The enslavement of the Caeté people saw its peak during the 1550s.
+In June 16, 1556, the Caeté peoples in Alagoas captured and cannibalized Bishop Pero Fernandes Sardinha along with the 90 sailors who shipwrecked with him.
+As a result, a "holy war" was declared, leading to the a military campaign campaign against the Caeté between 1556 and 1558.
+Under Jerónimo de Albuquerque, the Portuguese engaged in a brutal extermination of Caeté tribes between the São Francisco River and the Cabo de Santo Agostinho, with a royal decree by Catherine of Austria allowing perpetual enslavement of every person captured during the war.
+The town of São Miguel dos Campos would be built on top of previously Caeté lands;